konsumation/db-level/README.md

 ### readStream

-Get values of the category as ascii text stream with time and value on each line
+Get values of the category as ascii text stream with time and value on each line.

 #### Parameters